-BIT NUMBER NAME Түре DEFAULT VALUE DESCRIPTION 3 FL Alarm Declared R/O 0 FL (FIFO Limit) Alarm Declared: This READ-ONLY bit-field indicates whether or not the Jitter Attenuator block (within Channel_n) is currently declaring the FIFO Limit Alarm.
-The Jitter Attenuator block will declare the FIFO Limit Alarm anytime the Jitter Attenuator FIFO comes within two bit-periods of either overflowing or under-running.
-Conversely, the Jitter Attenuator block will clear the FIFO Limit Alarm anytime the Jitter Attenuator FIFO is NO longer within two bit-periods of either overflowing or underrunning.
+BIT NUMBER NAME Түре Default Value DESCRIPTION 2 FL Alarm Declared R/O 0 FL (FIFO Limit) Alarm Declared: This READ-ONLY bit-field indicates whether or not the Jitter Attenuator block (within Channel_n) is currently declaring the FIFO Limit Alarm.
+The Jitter Attenuator block will declare the FIFO Limit Alarm anytime the Jitter Attenuator FIFO comes within two bit- periods of either overflowing or under-running.
+Conversely, the Jitter Attenuator block will clear the FIFO Limit Alarm anytime the Jitter Attenuator FIFO is NO longer within two bit-periods of either overflowing or under-running.
 Typically, this Alarm will only be declared whenever there is a very serious problem with timing or jitter in the system.
 0 - Indicates that the Jitter Attenuator block (within Channel_n) is NOT currently declaring the FIFO Limit Alarm condition.
-1 - Indicates that the Jitter Attenuator block (within Channel_n) is currently declaring the FIFO Limit Alarm condition.
-Note: This bit-field is only active if the Jitter Attenuator (within Channel_n) has been enabled.
-2 Receive LOL Condition Declared R/O or be of Receive LOL (Loss of Lock) Condition Declared: This READ-ONLY bit-field indicates whether or not the Receive Section (within Channel_n) is currently declaring the LOL (Loss of Lock) condition.
+1 - Indicates that the Jitter Attenuator block (within Channel_n) is currently declaring the FIFO Limit Alarm con- dition.
+NOTE: This bit-field is only active if the Jitter Attenuator (within Channel_n) has been enabled.
+Receive LOL (Loss of Lock) Condition Declared: This READ-ONLY bit-field indicates whether or not the Receive Section (within Channel_n) is currently declaring the LOL (Loss of Lock) condition.
 The Receive Section (of Channel_n) will declare the LOL Condition, if any one of the following conditions are met.
 If the frequency of the Recovered Clock signal differs from that of the signal provided to the E3CLK input (for E3 applications), the DS3CLK input (for DS3 applications) or the STS-1CLK input (for STS-1 applications) by 0.5% (or 5000ppm) or more.
 If the frequency of the Recovered Clock signal differs from the line-rate clock signal (for Channel_n) that has been generated by the SFM Clock Synthesizer PLL (for SFM Mode Operation) by 0.5% (or 5000ppm) or more.
-Indicates that the Receive Section of Channel_n is NOT currently declaring the LOL Condition.
+0 - Indicates that the Receive Section of Channel_n is NOT currently declaring the LOL Condition.
+1 - Indicates that the Receive Section of Channel_n is currently declaring the LOL Condition.